jchristn/RestDb/README.md

 RestDb spawns a RESTful HTTP/HTTPS server that exposes a series of APIs allowing you to perform SELECT, INSERT, UPDATE, DELETE, TRUNCATE, and DROP against tables in Microsoft SQL Server, MySQL, PostgreSQL, and Sqlite.

-## New in v2.0.1
+## New in v2.0.2

-- Breaking change caused by dependency updates
-- Multiple insert API
-- Internal refactor
-- More complete Postman environment
-- Error codes
+- Dependency update to silence dependabot

 ## Important Notes